script26/secure-desktop-os-ideas/README.md

 Why did you make this?
 - hoping to spread awareness about pushing the bounderies of desktop security, since desktop security is usually poor user practice and habits for several decades ever since
+- this setup was inspired by qubes os and chromeos, grapheneos kicksecure whonix